Definition of Self Awareness -

 What is Self Awareness?

-Self awareness basically describes a situation where the light of awareness is turned onto ourselves.
+Self awareness basically describes a situation where the light of attention - of awareness - is turned back onto ourselves.
 While awareness is our ability to take note; self-awareness is our ability to take note of ourselves.

-When we turn our awareness to shine on ourselves, we may become conscious of a great deal of internal activity.
-We may notice specific thoughts or thought patterns.
+Turning our awareness back on ourselves, we may become conscious of a great deal of internal activity.
+We may notice specific inner talk or proactive vs reactive thought patterns.
 We may notice particular emotions or flows of energy.
 We may awaken to physiological processes happening in our body such as heartbeat, heat, sweating.
 We may notice intuitions or gut feelings.

 The world of the self is rich and fascinating and we are privileged to possess the ability to actually enjoy all of this consciously.
 Our capacity for awareness is what makes this possible.